timjefferies/not-the-news/README.md

 # not-the-news
 Browser based single page scroll rss reader with keyword filtering.
-Multiple rss feeds are regularly aggregated into a single rss feed, rss items that flag up with filtered keywords are then removed.
+Multiple rss feeds are regularly aggregated into a single scrollable feed, rss items that flag up with filtered keywords are removed.

 Features:
+- Keyword filtering - only see the information you want to see.
+- Night/Day mode
 - Auto reload when new rss items are available
-- Keyword filtering - only see the news you want to see.
-- Night/Day mode
+- Automatic cross browser/device syncing

 # configuration